 4. Post at the right times

 To make sure that your content reaches as many people as possible, you need to time its release.
 That is, you have to figure out the best times to post on social media to be able to post during times when your audience is the most active.
-The ideal time to post will depend upon the social platform and habits and preferences of your target audience.
+The ideal time to post will depend upon your target audience’s social platform and habits and preferences.

 You can find your own unique best times by doing A/B tests for all the social platforms and analyzing insights.
-Alternatively, you can use a social media scheduling tool like RecurPost that lets you auto-schedule posts for best times.
-This way, you can kill two birds with one stone – you won’t have to calculate your best times for each platform and you won’t have to manually post content throughout the day by scheduling them beforehand.
+Alternatively, you can use a social media scheduling tool like RecurPost, which is among the best free hootsuite alternatives and one of the best smarterqueue alternatives that let you auto-schedule posts for the best times.
+This way, you can kill two birds with one stone – you won’t have to calculate your best times for each platform, and you won’t have to manually post content throughout the day by scheduling them beforehand.

 5. Appeal to emotions